mehdi-farsi/indie_weeklies-issue-generators/README.md

 - `TweetSummarizer`: Summarizes tweets using OpenAI
 - `ScreenshotGenerator`: Takes screenshots of tweets using Puppeteer
 - `ProductHuntScraper`: Scrapes the Product Hunt weekly leaderboard
-- `NewsletterComposer`: Composes the newsletter content
+- `NewsletterComposer`: Composes the newsletter content, including the indie hacking glossary with shareable entries
 - `BeehiivUploader`: Uploads the newsletter to Beehiiv

 See `docs/decisions.md` for more details on the architecture and design decisions.